Research And Education

 Overview Stony Brook Children's is a major clinical and research center for pediatric neurosurgery and the only pediatric neurosurgery program in Suffolk County that has a board-certified neurosurgeon.
 We offer comprehensive, multidisciplinary services, collaborating closely with our colleagues in pediatric neurology, pediatric intensive care and other subspecialties.
+In particular, we are committed to using minimally invasive procedures to minimize trauma and complications, and help children get back to their lives sooner.
 Our patients also have access to all the ancillary services available in an academic medical center, including state-of-the-art diagnostic imaging, Child Life services, and more.
-Each year, we perform about 200 neurosurgical operations and see about 1,500 children on an outpatient basis.
+Each year, we perform about 200 neurosurgical operations and see about 1,200 children on an outpatient basis.

-Contact Us NY Spine & Brain Surgery, P.C.
+Contact Us NY Spine & Brain Surgery, UFPC

 The scope of diagnoses that we treat includes: